erquhart/sublime-iifefy/README.md

 1. [Install][pkgcontrol-install] Package Control if you haven't already
 2. Use `cmd+shift+P` (or `ctrl+shift+P` for Windows) then select `Package Control: Install Package`
-3. Search for `Iifefy` and select to install
+3. Search for `iifefy` and select to install

 ### Manual Install